Went to work an hour later, got off two hours early.

 Between 5-9pm — check

-I walked in and saw literally, no one.
+I walked in (to what is actually a house) and saw literally, no one.
 Hmmm.
 I heard some noise, saw someone in the back.
 Pretended to walk in again stomping my boots loudly.
 Passive aggressive much?
 Still nothing.
 What the heck, grabbed my own menu and decided to ponder table locations.
 Waiter finally arrives saying “Oh…” while I hand him my menu and he shows me to the table I was already walking to.
 Now that is off on the right foot…

 Coconut Soda — High markup on these (can purchase from Uwajimaya around .85 each, $3 here in the restaurant) Served with slice of lime, which is delicious muddled in.
 Probably the most memorable thing about the whole meal.